Acceptable Usage Policy

 - If payment is not made in full within 14 days all technical support for the site may be revoked at the company's discretion.
 If payment is still not made in the following 7 day period your account will be deleted from our servers and all DNS services will stop.

 - If your account is cancelled and is later re-activated, an administration fee of €50 is levied on your account.

 - A renewal invoice or order will be sent to the administrative email address, prior to expiration of the domain or service.

 - If paying monthly, you will receive a monthly statement

 - Re Companies: Any orders received from company/s shall be deemed to be made by an authorised agent.

 - If your payment was made with a Credit or Debit Card your card is automatically configured as your Default Payment

 Method (i.e. automatically debited on any future Sales Orders or Renewal Orders generated on your account).
-If you wish to remove your Credit Card or Laser Card as your Default Payment Method and make future payments manually, you can do this in your Control Panel under Billing > My Financial Info > Payment Methods > ensure the "Default Payment Method" option is unchecked beside your Credit Card or Laser Card.
+If you wish to remove your Credit Card or Laser Card as your Default Payment Method and make future payments manually, you can do this in your Control Panel under Billing > My Financial Info > Payment Methods > ensure the "Default Payment Method" option is unchecked beside your Credit or Debit Card.
 Alternatively, you can contact our Accounts Department.

 - The internet suffers many problems in relation to security.
 There are rampant problems in relation to phishing, identity fraud, etc. As Blacknight Internet Solutions runs all its service online, security is treated as a high priority.
 We have adopted stringent security procedures to protect you and all customers of Blacknight.
 At any stage up to the final purchase of any service from us, we may request further information from you, to ensure that all personal details provided at the initial stages are correct.
 These procedures are in place to protect both the Service Provider and the Customer in relation to fraud, misrepresentation and any attempted illegal activity.